 Niemann x Carlsen, an objective analysis of the facts

 A detailed study of the biggest controversy in the Chess Realm in the last decades

 Special Thanks to Tamara Rodrigues

-Magnus Carlsen holds the highest rating world record in history and world chess champion since 2013.
+Magnus Carlsen holds the highest rating world record in history and is world Chess champion since 2013.
 Hans Niemann is a young Grandmaster who has been causing controversy in recent years, especially in the last two weeks, after beating Carlsen in the Sinquefield tournament and be accused of cheating.
 This episode made headlines in newspapers around the world.
 Since then, much speculation has been made on the matter, some defending Niemann, others casting doubt on his integrity.